manuel14/ledger-calculator/README.md

-# Ampla Engineering Take-home Exercise

 ## Loan Ledger

 As part of your new role at Working Capital you are asked to continue the work that another engineer has started for the creation of a ledger calculator for a revolving line of credit.
 She left some documentation that you can find at the bottom of this document.
 Please read this spec in its entirety to ensure no details are missed.

-Working Capital offers *advances* (loans) to business customers at a fixed interest rate but without a fixed payment schedule.
-Each advance is like a mini-loan with its own running ledgers of "*advance balance*" (the amount of the advance that has yet to be repaid).
-Advances are paid off by the customer by means of *payments*.
+Working Capital offers _advances_ (loans) to business customers at a fixed interest rate but without a fixed payment schedule.
+Each advance is like a mini-loan with its own running ledgers of "_advance balance_" (the amount of the advance that has yet to be repaid).
+Advances are paid off by the customer by means of _payments_.
 An advance doesn't need to be paid off before a new advance is requested, so a customer can have multiple active advances (advances that are not yet paid off) at the same time.